DataShades/ckanext-twitterpreview/README.rst

 To activate it::

-    Add it to the ckan.plugins in config file: ckan.plugins = twitter_feeds
+    Add it to the ckan.plugins in config file: ckan.plugins = twitter_view

-    Add to the default_views field in config file: ckan.views.default_views = twitter_feed_view
+    Add to the default_views field in config file: ckan.views.default_views = twitter_view

     Add settings to config: